franek-sz/JOY-TO-MNK/README.md

     Joystick 0 connencted
 ```

-- The name in the case of the example is: `WINWING Orion Throttle Base II + F15EX HANDLE L + F15EX HANDLE R`

 #### Step 3: Update the Script with Your Device Name and Button ID

 - Change `device_name` to the name of your joystick device.